Television licence: Croatia

 The licence fee in Croatia is regulated by the Croatian Radiotelevision Act, 2003.
 This law was written to ensure compliance with the European Convention on Transfrontier Television, which Croatia joined between 1999 and 2002.
 In addition to the licensing, the law regulates television advertising.
-Up to 9% of air time on HRT may be given to advertising, with a limit of only one commercial during short breaks and no breaks during films.
+Up to 9 per cent of air time on HRT may be given to advertising, with a limit of only one commercial during short breaks and no breaks during films.
 This is less than the limit permitted for commercial broadcasters.

 The licence fee is charged to all owners of equipment capable of receiving television or radio broadcasts.
-It is set at 1.5% of the previous year's average net salary, which is €137 per year per household with at least one radio or television receiver.
+It is set at 1.5 per cent of the previous year's average net salary, which is €137 per year per household with at least one radio or television receiver.
 It is the main source of revenue for the national broadcaster Hrvatska Radiotelevizija (HRT), and a secondary source of income for other national and local broadcasters, which receive a minority share.
-Within HRT, 66% of the licence fee income goes to television and 34% to radio.
+Within HRT, 66 per cent of the licence fee income goes to television and 34 per cent to radio.

 Czech Republic

-The licence fee in the Czech Republic is 135 Kč per month for television and 45 Kč per month for radio, amounting to 2160 Kč per year.
+The licence fee in the Czech Republic is 150 Kč per month for television and 55 Kč per month for radio, amounting to 2460 Kč per year.
 Paid advertisements are not permitted on television except in narrowly defined circumstances during a transitional period.
 Each household that owns at least one television pays for one licence, regardless of how many televisions they own.
 Corporations and the self-employed must pay for a licence for each television and radio.